COVID-19 Update: Read messageHide message »

 Do energy peaks occur daily or does it only happen once in a while?

 Energy peaks occur daily, but the costly ones are monthly and annually.
-Because forecasting these peaks is difficult, WEC will likely call for peak events a few times per week in order to make sure we hit the target, and EV chargers will default to a daily setting to avoid peak times.
+Because forecasting these peaks is difficult, WEC will likely call for peak events a few times per week in order to make sure we hit the target, and EV chargers will default to charge between 10PM and 3PM the next day (a daily setting) to avoid peak times.

 What does it mean to “communicate” with the grid?